 Cosmetic Procedure - Procedures or services that change or improve appearance without significantly improving physiological function, as determined by the Claims Administrator.
 Reshaping a nose with a prominent bump is a good example of a Cosmetic Procedure because appearance would be changed or improved, but there would be no improvement in function like breathing.

 Co-pay/Co-payment - The fixed amount you pay up front for certain services covered under the Plan.
-After you pay the applicable co-pay, some services are subject to coinsurance.

 Cost Effective - The least expensive equipment that performs the necessary function.
 This term applies to Durable Medical Equipment and prosthetic devices.